pytorch/serve/docs/inference_api.md

 curl -X OPTIONS http://localhost:8080
 ```

-The out is OpenAPI 3.0.1 json format.
-You can use it to generate client code, see [swagger codegen](https://swagger.io/swagger-codegen/) for detail.
+The output is OpenAPI 3.0.1 json format.
+You can use it to generate client code, see [swagger codegen](https://swagger.io/swagger-codegen/) for details.

 * [Inference API description output](../frontend/server/src/test/resources/inference_open_api.json)